diegocst90/crossover/README.md

 ```

 This will install all the necessary packages (all already installed in the project)
-and run the unit tests using Jasmine.
+and will run the unit tests using Jasmine and Karma.

 To run the end-to-end tests we need to set the base url for our project in the file "e2e-tests/protractor-conf.js"